joren485/blog/_posts/2022-09-18-github-pages-domain-takeover.md

 2606:50c0:8003::153
 ```

-For subdomains, GitHub recommends creating a `CNAME` record that points to `username.github.io`. `username` does not have to be a user's actuall username, as `*.github.io` has wildcard records that points to the above IP addresses:
+For subdomains, GitHub recommends creating a `CNAME` record that points to `username.github.io`. `username` does not have to be a user's actual username, as `*.github.io` has wildcard records that points to the above IP addresses:
 ```Shell
 $ drill -Q A "not-an-existing-user-.github.io"
 185.199.111.153